 Geography does not seem to play a role in how deluxe interurban services were promoted.
-The Texas Electric and Cincinnati & Lake Erie's Ohio and Michigan services could be equally racially insensitive through text or image.
+The Texas Electric and Cincinnati & Lake Erie's Ohio and Michigan services could be equally racially insensitive through text or image; the brochure advertising the Ohio and Michigan services was more overtly racist than the brochure promoting the interurban in Texas.